Skip to main content

 A young Syrian refugee kneels in front of rubble of a factory where he once worked before the earthquake.

-A 7.8 magnitude earthquake struck Türkiye (Turkey) and Syria in the early morning hours of February 6, followed by a second powerful quake and more than 100 aftershocks, killing more than 60,000, injuring tens of thousands, collapsing countless buildings, and posing a staggering humanitarian crisis in a region already struggling with manmade crises from years of war, refugees fleeing conflict and economic instability.
+A 7.8 magnitude Türkiye-Syria earthquake struck in the early morning hours of February 6, 2023 followed by a second powerful quake and more than 100 aftershocks, killing more than 50,000, injuring tens of thousands, collapsing countless buildings, and posing a staggering humanitarian crisis in a region already struggling with manmade crises from years of war, refugees fleeing conflict and economic instability.
 It was the strongest earthquake in the region in nearly a century and the aftershocks continue with the recent quakes causing more panic and death.
 The death toll rose as massive rescue operations transitioned to search and recovery and the winter cold threatened survivors.
 The disaster affected millions of people in the region with many lacking food, water and shelter.
 With major damage to health facilities in Türkiye and Syria, access to basic health care became an immediate concern.

-Updated 8/4/2023
+Updated 2/2/2024

 (Photo: Jeff Kennel) Please click on the arrow and meet Abdul, telling the story of how he and his family survived the earthquake.